-Select Enable Access Level - Access level associated with the enable password.
-Possible field values are 1-15.

-Password (0-159 characters) - The current enable password.
+- Select Enable Access Level Access level associated with the enable password.
+The lowest user access level is 1 and 15 is the highest user access level.
+Users with access level 15 are Privileged Users, and only they can access and use the OpenManage Switch Administrator. - Password (0-159 characters) The password to enable.

-Confirm Password - Confirms the new enable password.
-The password appears in the format.

-Enable Password Aging (1-365) - Indicates the amount of time in days that elapses before a password is aged out, when selected.

-Expiry Date - Indicates the expiration date of the enable password.

-Lockout Status - Specifies the number of failed authentication attempts since the user last logged in successfully, when the Enable Login Attempts checkbox is selected in the Password Management page.
-Specifies LOCKOUT, when the user account is locked.

-Reactivate Suspended User - Reactivates the specified user's access rights, when selected.
-Access rights can be suspended after unsuccessfully attempting to login.
+- Confirm Password Confirms the password.
+The password appears in the \\\\\ format, for security reasons. - Aging (1-365) Indicates the amount of time in days that elapses before a password is aged out. - Checked Password ages out after the specified number of days. - Unchecked Password does not expire. - Expiry Date Indicates the expiration date of the enable password. - Lockout Status Specifies the number of failed authentication attempts since the user last logged in successfully, when the Enable Login Attempts checkbox is selected in the Password Management page.
+Specifies LOCKOUT, when the user account is locked. - Reactivate Suspended User Reactivates the specified user's access rights.
+Access rights can be suspended after unsuccessfully attempting to login. - Checked Reactivate the specified user's access rights. - Unchecked Maintain the specified user's access suspension.